 In the Netherlands the BiGGRID organisation takes care of the operational responsibilities taken on by the NGI NCF.
 There is a team at SARA consisting of about 5 people that fulfil the COD, ROD tasks and the first line support task.
 BiGGRID has a helpdesk email address, but users as well as sites frequently contact the support email addresses of the Dutch NGIs operational partners SARA and NIKHEF.
 A person on duty monitors the incoming support emails and forwards the request to the appropriate person.

 Currently there is no formal SLA between the Dutch NGI and its sites.
-No formal escalation procedure is in place at the moment, but people can always contact BiGGRID management directly if so desired.
+No formal escalation procedure is in place at the moment, but people can always contact BiGGRID management directly if necessary.

 France